springfall2008/batpred/docs/configuration-guide.md

-calculate_best_charge - True            # You want the tool to calculate charging set_charge_window - True                # You want to have Predbat control the charge window calculate_best_discharge - True        # Enable discharge calculation
+calculate_best_charge - True            # You want the tool to calculate charging set_charge_window - True                # You want to have Predbat control the charge window calculate_best_discharge - True        # Enable discharge calculation best_soc_keep - 0.3                     # Use the full battery without going empty
 ```